ppy/osu-wiki/wiki/Tournaments/Official_support/en.md

 - The tournament must not prevent players who pass the screening from participating without both ample evidence presented publicly against them and the approval of the account support team.
   - This only applies in circumstances where they would otherwise meet the sign-up criteria for the tournament.
   - This includes preventing users who are perceived to be "sandbagging" from play.
-    - Should an organizer have valid concerns about the presence of such players affecting the competitive integrity of their tournament, they may raise the issue to the Tournament Committee for a case-by-case review using the [tournament reports form](https://pif.ephemeral.ink/tournament-reports).
+    - Should an organiser have valid concerns about the presence of such players affecting the competitive integrity of their tournament, they may raise the issue to the Tournament Committee for a case-by-case review using the [tournament reports form](https://pif.ephemeral.ink/tournament-reports).
 - A dedicated referee must be present during every match.
 Players cannot "self-ref".
 - All multiplayer matches relevant to the tournament must be created with the `!mp make` command, so that they do not expire.
 The results must be recorded and made publicly available on the original tournament forum post in a clear accessible format.

-Once the tournament has concluded, the tournament organizers will need to submit the following to the account support team:
+Once the tournament has concluded, the tournament organisers will need to submit the following to the account support team:

 - A list of applicable badge recipients (a.k.a. the winners of your tournament)
 - A link to the publicly viewable catalogue of your tournament's match history